MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/deploy/validate-prerequisites.md

  This section provides guidance for you to experiment with Microsoft Azure Resource Manager template deployments at the tenant ("/") root scope.
 This will help you to validate that you've properly configured the prerequisites.
 Note that this section is optional.

- ![Tenant root scope deployment](../media/tenant-level-deployment.png "Tenant root scope deployment")
+ ![Tenant root scope deployment](../media/tenant-level-deployment.png "Tenant root scope deployment") _Figure 1: Tenant root scope deployment_

-1. From a PowerShell terminal, connect to Azure using `connect-azaccount -tenantid <your-tenant-ID>` with an account that has at least "user access administrator" permissions at the tenant root level.
+From a PowerShell terminal, connect to Azure using `connect-azaccount -tenantid <your-tenant-ID>` with an account that has at least user-access administrator permissions at the tenant root level.

-2. Assign required permissions at tenant root level for the account that you want to use.
-Owner **or** contributor and user access administrator permissions are required to deploy the example templates.
+Assign required permissions at tenant root level for the account that you want to use.
+Owner or contributor and user-access administrator permissions are required to deploy the example templates.
 If you don't have permission to assign permissions at the root level, you may need to [elevate your access](https://docs.microsoft.com/azure/role-based-access-control/elevate-access-global-admin) as a global administrator in order to assign them. <br>

     ```powershell
     New-AzRoleAssignment -SignInName john.doe@contoso.com -RoleDefinitionName "Owner" -Scope "/"